Use of artificial intelligence in assignment writing

 - AI can explain concepts and create summaries.

-- AI can criticize text and arguments.
+- AI can criticise text and arguments.

 - AI can improve text.

-How to write the correct reference when using artificial intelligence
+How to write the correct reference when using Artificial Intelligence

 When you have used AI to get ideas or structure an academic assignment, you should refer to it in the text and in the reference list.
-Explain in the text how you have used the AI tool and what kind of contribution it has made to the assignment.
+Explain in the text how you have used the AI tool and what kind of contribution it has made to the thesis.

 In the reference list, the reference to GPT UiO will look like this:

 OpenAI.
-(2020).
-UiO GPT (Version GPT-3.5 Turbo) [Large language model].
-University of Oslo.
+(2024).
+UiO GPT (Version GPT-4 Omni) [Large Language Model].
+University of Oslo. https://gpt.uio.no/

 - Use secure AI chat to avoid sharing sensitive data or personal information.